MicrosoftDocs/azure-docs/articles/virtual-machines/windows/create-portal-availability-zone.md

 # Create a Windows virtual machine in an availability zone with the Azure portal

 Azure virtual machines can be created through the Azure portal.
 This method provides a browser-based user interface for creating and configuring virtual machines and all related resources.
 This article steps through creating a virtual machine in an availability zone (preview).
 An [availability zone](../availability-zones/az-overview.md) is a physically separate zone in an Azure region.
-You learn how to:

-> [!div class="checklist"]
-> * Create a VM in an availability zone
-> * Identify related resources created in the availability zone

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.